-The wee hours of this morning were spent trawling fruit tree sites, when I meant to be writing.
+The wee hours of this morning were spent trawling fruit tree sites, when I was meant to be writing.
 But such is the way sometimes that distraction comes along turning us from our intended plans.
 And yet, in being distracted, future plans have been made.

 An apple tree is de rigueur (a requirement), of course.
 It’s the finding of the right one though.
-There are so many varieties, but to our mind there is one that stands above the rest.
+There are so many varieties, but to my mind there is one that stands above the rest.
 The Ariane.
 You know when you bight in to that crispy juicy apple in autumn and it just screams ‘autumn apple’ flavour – that’s the Ariane.

 This past year has given the opportunity to view, review and think.
 Our winters are very damp.
 Not always raining, just… damp.
 And our summers are very dry.
 Very, very dry.
 So whether manual or automatic, there needs to be a watering system.